docker-archive/pulpo/README.md

   ```

 ### Reserved Keys
-When a schema is parsed, any keys that match the [Property options](#Options) will be automatically used in the definition of the Property.
+When a schema is parsed, any keys that match the [Property definition](#definition) will be automatically used in the definition of the Property.
 These keys cannot be used as Property names.

 Types
 ---